Skip to content

 Execution Mechanism

 Inter-group sorting must use aggregation functions for dimensionality reduction.
-When no aggregation function is specified, the default aggregation function is last.
+When no aggregation function is specified, the default aggregation function used is last.

-max() Take maximum Suitable for peak analysis
+max() Take the maximum value Suitable for peak analysis

-min() Take minimum Suitable for trough analysis
+min() Take the minimum value Suitable for trough analysis

-sum() Sum Suitable for total statistics
+sum() Summation Suitable for total statistics

 count() Count Suitable for frequency analysis